Michael Werner (publisher): Activities

 In 1993, he became a student of C. Richard Beam (1925-2018), director of the Center for Pennsylvania German Studies at Millersville University (PA).
 In the same year, Werner started a private "Archive for Pennsylvania German Literature" in the Palatinate, Germany.
 In 1996, the newspaper Hiwwe wie Driwwe was founded by him in Ebertsheim, Palatinate (Germany).
 Actually, it is being published bi-annually.
 Since 1998, he has been a member of the jury of the oldest Palatine Dialect Writers Contest in Bockenheim an der Weinstraße, Palatinate (Germany).
 In 2003, Michael Werner was one of the co-founders of the German-Pennsylvanian Association and the first president of the association (until 2010).
 Since 2008, Werner invites speakers of Pennsylvania German to give presentations about the language and culture in Germany.
 In 2013, "Hiwwe wie Driwwe" started a cooperation with the Pennsylvania German Cultural Heritage Center at Kutztown University (PA).
 The editorial office was moved to Pennsylvania in 2015.
 In 2017, Werner donated his private archive of Pennsylvania German literature and folk life to the Mennonite Research Center at Weierhof (Palatinate, Germany), where it will be presented to the public as "Deutsch-Pennsylvanisches Archiv" (German-Pennsylvanian Archive).
 In 2020, he was one of the founders of Groundhog Lodge No. 19 in Bockenheim (Palatinate, Germany).
+In 2021, Werner published a German trip advisor to the Pennsylvania Dutch Country.

+Trivia

+His journalistic work over a period of three decades inspired two German cinema documentaries: "Hiwwe wie Driwwe 1" (2018) and "Hiwwe wie Driwwe 2" (2024).